Off-duty DC cop struck by car in Prince George's Co. shopping center parking lot: Police - NewsBreak

 Related

-Man dropped off at Fairfax County hospital dies after Va. shooting, police say
+Shooting victim dies after being dropped off at Fairfax County hospital: police

-FAIRFAX COUNTY, Va.
-(7News) — A man who was dropped off at a Fairfax County hospital suffering from a gunshot wound to his upper body has died, according to police.
-Authorities do believe the crime was a random act.
-Officers responded to Jeff Todd Way in the Alexandria area...
+ALEXANDRIA, Va. - A man is dead after being dropped off at a Fairfax County hospital with a gunshot wound Sunday morning, according to police.
+Fairfax County Police said the man was dropped off at the Inova Mount Vernon Hospital in Alexandria, Virginia around 8:18 a.m. on Sunday.
+Police said...

 NBC Washington